Kadir Mısıroğlu: Beliefs

 Mısıroğlu has been described as a conspiracy theorist.
 He was known for his outspoken stance against Atatürk's reforms and Kemalism, and identified as an apologist of Islamism and Pan-Islamism.
+He argued that the caliphate could be even restored under a U.S.-backed caliph, and said that an American delegation met with him on this topic during the presidency of Bill Clinton.

-He was staunchly against Fethullah Gülen and his movement.
-He accused the movement of being business oriented rather than religiously oriented, and Gülen of making false claims, such as Muhammad regularly visiting his schools.
+He supported Fethullah Gülen and his movement, believing that if they organized in Europe for an Islamist agenda, they would focus on the youth.
+He established a cordial relationship with Gülen.
+However, then he accused the movement of being business oriented rather than religiously oriented, and Gülen of making false claims, such as the Islamic prophet Muhammad regularly visiting his schools.

-Mısıroğlu gained infamy with the quote "I wish the Greeks had won", for his resentment against the early years of the republic, and he continued, "neither the caliphate nor the sharia would be abolished!"
+Mısıroğlu gained infamy with his quote "I wish the Greeks had won, so neither the caliphate nor the sharia would be abolished!" on the Greco-Turkish conflict of the Turkish War of Independence.
+For him, living under Islamic rule in an enemy-occupied country was preferable to living under secular rule in a free country.
 He also had claimed that Joseph Stalin ordered his army to read the Quran on the sands against the Nazis, William Shakespeare was a secret Muslim whose name was Sheikh Pir, and Karl Marx's Das Kapital was dictated by demons.
 His works came under criticism by historian İlber Ortaylı for lacking scientific approach, knowledge and distorting the facts.

+In one his Saturday Conferences, dated 7 May 2016, he said: "I am a monarchist.
+I am not a republican.
+I said this in 1991, too.
+Islam prescribes neither a republic, nor a sultanate.
+Islam prescribes a spirit.
+The form of government depends on the circumstances.
+If you are a small state, you become a republic.
+If you are a global state, you cannot have a republic."